 - Pine Nuts (4g Carb, 3g Net Carbs)

-Following a low carb diet has many health benefits such as lowering blood sugar, managing blood pressure levels, and improving good cholesterol.
+If you’re looking to shed excess body fat, look no further.
+Following a low carb diet with high nutritional value has many health benefits such as lowering blood sugar, managing blood pressure levels, and improving good cholesterol.
 Plus, low carb foods have been shown to aid in weight loss.

 The list of no-carb foods is substantial but not infinite.
 Meat, fish, oil, and some condiments are zero carb and can be enjoyed without increasing carbohydrate intake.
 There are also foods that contain minimal carbs that can be enjoyed in moderation.